kysely-org/kysely/README.md

 # Getting started

-Please visit our documentation site [kysely.dev](https://kysely.dev) to get started.
+Please! visit our documentation site [kysely.dev](https://kysely.dev) to get started.
 We also have a comprehensive API documentation hosted [here](https://kysely-org.github.io/kysely-apidoc/), but you can access the same documentation in your IDE by hovering over a class/method/property/whatever.